-The most popular place for tourists to stay in Krabi, Ao Nang is a bustling resort town just 20 minutes away from Krabi Town itself.
-Not only does it have a large number of great hotels, from the luxurious to the low-cost, it’s also chock-full of welcoming bars and restaurants.
-The main attraction?
-Ao Nang beach.
-A gorgeous strip of soft sand with mountain and karst views, it’s the perfect place in mainland Krabi to soak up the sun and go for a swim, just a stone’s throw away from all the action.
+The most popular place for tourists to stay in Krabi, Ao Nang is a bustling resort town just 20 minutes away from Krabi Town.
+Not only does it have a large number of great hotels, from the luxurious to the low-cost; it’s also chock-full of welcoming bars and restaurants.
+The main attraction, though, is Ao Nang beach.
+It’s a gorgeous strip of soft sand with mountain and karst views, it’s the perfect place in mainland Krabi to soak up the sun and go for a swim, just a stone’s throw away from all the action.

 A stay in Krabi is one of the few stays in paradise that’s sure not to break the bank.
 Despite being popular with tourists, Krabi has remained much cheaper than nearby tourist hubs Phuket and Koh Samui.
-In terms of accomodation, the sheer number of choices available means bargains can be found without the need to compromise quality or stay in a hostel, and food from local joints and night markets aren’t subject to the farang “double-pricing” that you may have encountered elsewhere, leaving you with more cash to splash on tours and excursions.
+In terms of accommodation, the sheer number of choices available means bargains can be found without the need to compromise quality or stay in a hostel.
+Similarly, food from local joints and night markets isn’t subject to the”double-pricing” that you may encounter elsewhere in Thailand, leaving you with more cash to splash on tours and excursions.

-Just as much as it has serene beaches to relax on, Krabi’s also got plenty of reasons to get your trekking boots on.
-Whether it’s trekking to waterfalls near to Tiger Cave Temple, or kayaking around the mangroves in Ao Thalane, there’s plenty to do for those who like to be active while travelling.
-The best trekking route is found in Nong Thale; the Khao Ngon Nak trail is a tough climb up a mountain, made worth it with stunning views for miles at the top.
+Krabi’s also got plenty of reasons to get your trekking boots on.
+Whether it’s hiking to waterfalls near Tiger Cave Temple or kayaking around the mangroves in Ao Thalane, there’s plenty to do if you like to stay active.
+The best trekking route is found in Nong Thale; the Khao Ngon Nak trail is a tough climb up a mountain, made worthwhile with stunning views for miles at the top.

-Despite a rapid growth in tourism, Krabi still has a level of authenticity that feels lost in other provinces.
-Local eating spots look like they haven’t changed in years, while it’s heartening to see the fishermen still going out their daily lives bringing in their catches in the early hours.
-Krabi Town’s laid-back, nostalgic feel will make you never want to leave, so make sure to visit before the charm is lost forever and it becomes another Phuket.
+Despite a rapid growth in tourism, Krabi still feels like a true Thai experience.
+Local eating spots look like they haven’t changed in years, while it’s heartening to see the fishermen still going about their daily lives, bringing in catches in the early hours.
+Krabi Town is so laid-back and nostalgic that you’ll never want to leave, so make sure to visit before the charm is lost forever.